Chapter One

 2) You cancel that debt by working 20 minutes in exchange for the business card.
 That value is now in your ownership of that card

 3) The WM doorman knows you haven’t paid your 20-minute debt unless you give him this card, not somebody else’s.
-If you have a card, the debt has been cancelled, and he tears the card up as the agreement has been fulfilled.
+If you have a card, the debt has been cancelled, and he tears it up because the agreement has been fulfilled.

 So, to pay your tax, you must use the government-issued currency.
-I cannot pay UK tax in US dollars, and vice versa.
+I cannot pay UK tax in US dollars, nor can I pay US tax in UK pounds.

 Pingback: Impact of Rent Control on Land Values: A Critical Analysis | It's about people, stupid…